2D Gaussian Splatting for Geometrically Accurate Radiance Fields: Conclusion

 We presented 2D Gaussian splatting, a novel approach for geometrically accurate radiance field reconstruction.
 We utilized 2D Gaussian primitives for 3D scene representation, facilitating accurate and view consistent geometry modeling and rendering.
 We proposed two regularization techniques to further enhance the reconstructed geometry.
 Extensive experiments on several challenging datasets verify the effectiveness and efficiency of our method.

-\boldparagraph{Limitations} While our method successfully delivers accurate appearance and geometry reconstruction for a wide range of objects and scenes, we also discuss its limitations: First, we assume surfaces with full opacity and extract meshes from multi-view depth maps.
-This can pose challenges in accurately handling semi-transparent surfaces, such as glass, due to their complex light transmission properties.
+\paragraph{Limitations} While our method successfully delivers accurate appearance and geometry reconstruction for a wide range of objects and scenes, we also discuss its limitations: First, we assume surfaces with full opacity and extract meshes from multi-view depth maps.
+This can pose challenges in accurately handling semi-transparent surfaces, such as glass, due to their complex light transmission properties, {as shown in Figure~\ref{fig:supp-1-limitation}}.
 Secondly, our current densification strategy favors texture-rich over geometry-rich areas, occasionally leading to less accurate representations of fine geometric structures.
-A more effective densification strategy could mitigate this issue.
-Finally, our regularization often involves a trade-off between image quality and geometry, and can potentially lead to oversmoothing in certain regions.
+A more effective densification strategy could mitigate this issue. {Finally, our regularization often involves a trade-off between image quality and geometry, and can potentially lead to over-smoothing in certain regions.}

-\boldparagraph{Acknowledgement} BH and SG are supported by NSFC \#62172279, \#61932020, Program of Shanghai Academic Research Leader.
-ZY, AC and AG are supported by the ERC Starting Grant LEGO-3D (850533) and DFG EXC number 2064/1 - project number 390727645.
+\begin{acks} BH and SG are supported by NSFC \#62172279, \#61932020, Program of Shanghai Academic Research Leader.
+ZY, AC and AG are supported by the ERC Starting Grant LEGO-3D (850533) and DFG EXC number 2064/1 - project number 390727645. \end{acks}